nmwsharp/recipes/content/post/Broiled Halloumi with Tomatoes and Beans.md

 ## Instructions

 Prep ingredients, this cooks pretty fast.
 Find a wide flat pan which is stovetop-safe and broiler-safe (I use a cast iron pan).
-Preheat the oven, adjusting the top rack to put the pan about 4 inches from the broiler.
+Preheat the oven on broil (low broil setting on my oven), adjusting the top rack to put the pan about 4 inches from the broiler.

 Put the pan on the stove at medium heat.
 Add tomatoes, garlic, parsley, honey, herbs, and a light drizzle of olive oil.
 Cook until the tomatoes start to get soft, 8-10 minutes.
 Season with salt and pepper.